gabyvs/date-time-picker/README.md

 * Set a collection of presets for time ranges to improve usability
 * Show more information about the selected range in a way it can be easily styled
 * Handle time units for window sizing
-* Use time units to set star time and end time in a way it can produce ranges for cached optimized systems.
+* Use time units to set start and end time in a way it can produce ranges for cached optimized systems.

 This directive can be used with Webpack in modern projects or included as a regular dependency for legacy setups.